Deepakguithub/Retail-Sales-Analysis-Using-Power-BI/README.md

 1️⃣ Project Introduction

-Hello everyone, my name is Zayn Malik, and today I will present my Online Retail Sales Analysis Dashboard, which I built using Microsoft Power BI.
+Hello everyone, my name is Deepak Kumar, and today I will present my Online Retail Sales Analysis Dashboard, which I built using Microsoft Power BI.

 The main objective of this project is to analyze retail transaction data and transform raw sales data into meaningful business insights that help organizations understand their customers, products, and revenue performance.